AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 * Decision buttons do not appear in viewer

-* Participants are shown in summary, not proofing workflow
+* Participants are shown in document Summary, not proofing workflow

-* SOC is proofing related and does not reflect the decision
+* SOCD is proofing related and does not reflect the decision status of the document

 * Setting to auto add people to proof disabled